Ice hockey in the District of Columbia: History

 In June 1972, the NHL announce that Washington was one of two cities that would receive an expansion team in 1974.
 Abe Pollin, the owner of the Washington Bullets, announce his plan to build a new arena in nearby Landover, Maryland that would open in time for the Washington Capitals' first season.
 The team debuted at the Capital Centre in October 1974 and kicked of the worst season in the history of the NHL.
 Washington was just 8 of its 80 games that season and the club would not produce a winning record for nine seasons.
 Fortunately, Pollin was able to keep the team's head above water during their early struggles.
 Whereas many other new teams were forced to move to new locales, The Capitals remained in the D.C. area and became one of the leagues better teams in the 1980s.
 While Washington was able to achieve regular season success, playoff wins eluded the franchise.
 Washington made the postseason every year from 1983 through 1996 but only once advanced past the second round, often losing to lower-seeded teams.
-Despite a surprise run to the 1998 Stanley Cup Finals, the Capitals were not a hot ticket by the end of the 20th century and the team was bought by Ted Leonsis.
+Despite a surprise run to the 1998 Stanley Cup Final, the Capitals were not a hot ticket by the end of the 20th century and the team was bought by Ted Leonsis.

 New ownership brought about new management and the team brought in several big name players, chief among them was 5-time scoring champion Jaromír Jágr.
 The changes did not bear fruit and by 2004 the team traded most of its players in order to undergo a rebuild.
 That summer, Washington won the draft lottery, enabling them to select Alexander Ovechkin with the first selection.
 The arrival of Ovechkin brought about a sea change as his battles with Sidney Crosby (who was on Washington's chief rival, Pittsburgh Penguins) generated a renewed interest in both the team and the game.
 Since 2005, interest in the sport has flourished in the region, culminating with the franchise's first championship in 2018.